 You should eat vegetables, including carrots, green beans, mushrooms, beets, asparagus tips, acorn squash, and peeled zucchini.
 Cook them first.
 Baked potatoes are OK.
 In general, removing seeds and skins is best.

-Some desserts and snacks to try include Jell-O, popsicles, cakes, cookies, or sherbet.
+Some desserts and snacks to try include fruit-flavored gelatin, fruit-flavored ice pops, cakes, cookies, or sherbet.

 Things you Should Avoid Eating or Drinking